 98. The first time you start to notice the dad resemblance.

 Lots of dads are told their children look like them, and in fact a number studies have shown that dads who perceive their children to look like them are more likely to be involved!
-For some dads, that resemblance can even happen pre-birth, as @kyndall_lizzie shares with us.
+For some dads, that resemblance can even happen in the baby's first days, as @shereeniee shares below.

 99. The moment one of your arms gets freakishly strong.

 After all that holding, milk feeding, and carrying, you may start to notice that power arm getting very, and we mean VERY, strong!
 As @human_person_friend shows us, you may have just developed a 'dad arm'!